wallowallo/bergen-ngrx-redux-todo-app/README.md

 npm install -g @angular/cli
 ```

-After that is finished installing you simply run the command:
+After that is finished installing, simply run the command:

 ```
 ng new your-app-name
 ```

 This generates our app for us.
 And to serve it:

 ```